01. What is early intervention (EI)?

 10. What is an IFSP?

 The IFSP is a family’s written plan for the Infant-Toddler Program (ITP).
 It stands for Individualized Family Service Plan.
 The IFSP describes how a family and the ITP team will address the child’s needs identified by the evaluation and assessment.
 It is also based on the concerns, resources, and priorities identified by the family.
-The IFSP is completed within 45 days of the child’s referral to the ITP, if the child is eligible and the family has decided to enroll in the program.
+The IFSP meeting is held within 45 days of the child’s referral to the ITP, if the child is eligible and the family has decided to enroll in the program.
 This could be longer if a parent delays or postpones the evaluation or the meeting to discuss the plan.
 A review of the IFSP must occur every six months following the date of the signing of the initial plan.

 11. How long may a child remain in the Infant-Toddler Program (ITP)?